Sienci-Labs/gsender/README.md

 - Files are now parsed once per run time
 - Fix for DRO precision in some situations
 - Improved job stats area - now tracks jobs per com port, more information about each job run and the number of problems encountered
-- Maintenance reminders - set up and customize maintenance reminders to prompt tasks after specific run time totals have occured
+- Maintenance reminders - set up and customize maintenance reminders to prompt tasks after specific run time totals have occurred
 - Improved alarm and error recording

 ### 1.2.2 (Jul 6, 2023)